-Straumen farm is beautifully located in Straumsbukta on Kvaløya, approx. 3.5 miles from the center of Tromsø.
-The authentic coastal farm contains most of the houses that were common on a farm along the coast in the north, and tells of a life of fishing, animal husbandry and cultivation.
+Straumen farm lies in the beautiful area of Straumsbukta on Kvaløya island, approximately 35km from the centre of Tromsø.
+This authentic coastal farm contains most of the buildings typical of traditional farms along the northern coast, and has much to tell about a life of fishing, animal husbandry and agriculture.

 An old settlement

-Straumen farm is not fenced in, and it is always possible to walk between the houses in the yard.
-The facility is open for events and school programs.
+Straumen farm is not fenced in, and it is always possible to wander around between the buildings.
+The facility is open for events and for school visits.